I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winppi/nf-winppi-gdiplaypageemf.md

 <p>If the operation succeeds, the function returns <b>TRUE</b>.
 Otherwise the function returns <b>FALSE</b>, and an error code can be obtained by calling <b>GetLastError</b>.</p>

 ## -remarks
-<p>The <b>GdiPlayPageEMF</b> function is exported by gdi32.dll for use within a print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function.</p>
+<p>The <b>GdiPlayPageEMF</b> function is exported by gdi32.dll for use within a print processor's <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a> function.</p>

 <p>The <b>GdiPlayPageEMF</b> function is the means by which a print processor positions a document page or a specified rectangular region of a document page on a physical page.
 Note that <b>GdiPlayPageEMF</b> does not actually print on the device context, but instead prepares a data structure that describes the text and graphics that are to be printed on the physical page(s).
-The text and graphics are printed to the device context when <a href="https://msdn.microsoft.com/library/windows/hardware/ff549468">GdiEndPageEMF</a> is called.</p>

-<p>The print processor uses <i>prectClip</i> to describe the rectangular region to be printed, and <i>prectDocument</i> to describe a rectangle into which the document page (or clipped region) must fit.
-If<i> prectClip</i> is <b>NULL</b>, the entire document page will be printed.
-For non-<b>NULL</b> values of <i>prectClip</i>, only the portion of the document page within the clip region will be printed.
-The <b>GdiPlayPageEMF</b> function then performs the scaling and translation operations required to make the document page (or selected portion) fit into the rectangle.</p>

-<p>The <i>prectBorder</i> parameter, if it is non-<b>NULL</b>, describes a solid-line border rectangle to be drawn around the document page.
-If <i>prectBorder</i> is <b>NULL</b>, no such border will be drawn.</p>

-<p>For additional information, see <a href="NULL">Using GDI Functions in Print Processors</a>.</p>

-<p>The <b>GdiPlayPageEMF</b> function is exported by gdi32.dll for use within a print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function.</p>

-<p>The <b>GdiPlayPageEMF</b> function is the means by which a print processor positions a document page or a specified rectangular region of a document page on a physical page.
-Note that <b>GdiPlayPageEMF</b> does not actually print on the device context, but instead prepares a data structure that describes the text and graphics that are to be printed on the physical page(s).
-The text and graphics are printed to the device context when <a href="https://msdn.microsoft.com/library/windows/hardware/ff549468">GdiEndPageEMF</a> is called.</p>
+The text and graphics are printed to the device context when <a href="..\winppi\nf-winppi-gdiendpageemf.md">GdiEndPageEMF</a> is called.</p>

 <p>The print processor uses <i>prectClip</i> to describe the rectangular region to be printed, and <i>prectDocument</i> to describe a rectangle into which the document page (or clipped region) must fit.
 If<i> prectClip</i> is <b>NULL</b>, the entire document page will be printed.
 For non-<b>NULL</b> values of <i>prectClip</i>, only the portion of the document page within the clip region will be printed.
 The <b>GdiPlayPageEMF</b> function then performs the scaling and translation operations required to make the document page (or selected portion) fit into the rectangle.</p>